 In fact, we write the structure operation of this filtered $A_{\infty}$ tri-module as

-Here $x_i$ corresponds to the evaluation map at $i$-th marked point of $\gamma_i$, $y_i$ corresponds to the evaluation map at $i$-th marked point of $\gamma_{12}$, $w_i$ corresponds to the evaluation map at $i$-th marked point of $\gamma_{2}$.
-Thus the way we enumerate the marked points is consistent with the way we write the structure equation. \end{rem} \begin{conds} The set of all the maps $v : \Sigma \to \Sigma$ satisfying the next conditions is finite. \begin{enumerate} \item The map $v$ is a homeomorphism and is biholomorphic on each of the irreducible components. \item The map $v$ is an identity map on $[-1,1]\times \R$. \item $u_1 \circ v = u_1$, $u_2 \circ v = u_2$. \end{enumerate} \end{conds} \begin{defn} We define {\it evaluation maps}: and
+Here $x_i$ corresponds to the evaluation map at the $i$-th marked point of $\gamma_1$, $y_i$ corresponds to the evaluation map at the $i$-th marked point of $\gamma_{12}$, $w_i$ corresponds to the evaluation map at the $i$-th marked point of $\gamma_{2}$.
+Thus the way we enumerate the marked points is consistent with the way we write the structure operation. \end{rem}